adityanagara/adityanagara.github.io/_posts/2016-02-28-Vaisala-Open-Weather-Data-Challenge.md

 10. For each grid point

-  a.
-Calculate average NIPW for past 4 time epochs in 33 by 33 region around grid point.
+  1. Calculate average NIPW for past 4 time epochs in 33 by 33 region around grid point.

-  b.
-Ditto for reflectivity.
+  2. Ditto for reflectivity.

-  c.
-Feed the above 8-vector into the appropriate trained random forest classifer to get the precipitation probability for the grid point for 1-hour in the future.
+  3. Feed the above 8-vector into the appropriate trained random forest classifer to get the precipitation probability for the grid point for 1-hour in the future.

-  d.
-If probability exceeds a given threshold, set the grid point to 1 (will rain next hour), otherwise set it to 0 (won’t rain next hour).
+  4. If probability exceeds a given threshold, set the grid point to 1 (will rain next hour), otherwise set it to 0 (won’t rain next hour).

-  e.
-FOR REAL-TIME OPERATION COULD UPDATE LEARNING BASED ON PERFORMANCE DURING LAST EPOCH
+  5. FOR REAL-TIME OPERATION COULD UPDATE LEARNING BASED ON PERFORMANCE DURING LAST EPOCH

 11. End